DIY heart ornaments for Christmas (easy painted wooden hearts)

 Video tutorial

 As usual, I made a step-by-step video tutorial for you so you can see what my hands are doing.
-If the video doesn’t load on you then you can watch it on my YouTube Channel instead as well.
+If the video doesn’t load for you, then you can watch it on my YouTube Channel instead.

 Step-by-step instructions